inaccessible (non-handicapped) bathroom

 Yes, it can. (grump, grump)

-I made a sketchy spongebath and went to bed feeling grimy.
+I made a sketchy spongebath that night and went to bed feeling grimy.
 The sink was too small, so I couldn’t wash my hair in the morning.
 I met my new surgical team greasy, grouchy, and groggy from lack of sleep.

 My new “accessible” room was beautiful although much smaller than my “normal” room of the previous night.
 It was also completely unsuitable for wheelies.
 Here’s why: